-Note: Students are expected to take 15 credits when abroad.
+Note: Students are expected to take a minimum of 15 credits when abroad.
 This is viewed as a full load with the university.
 If students only take 12 credit hours abroad, they will be awarded only 12 credit hours on their transcript.

-Note: Students must take courses abroad for a letter grade (no S-U designations).
+Note: Students must take courses abroad for a letter grade (no S-U designations) and the credit will count towards Free Electives.
+Students must petition to use credits towards Non-HADM Electives.